Almonte, Spain: Modern history

 In 1810, during the war against France, French captain Pierre D'Oisseaux was executed in Almonte.
 The event brought about a response involving 1,000 French soldiers heading towards the town from the city of Seville.
 Unable to resist such an attack, the locals took the Virgin to town, praying for her intervention.
 The French troops would never arrive at Almonte and turned around at the time they were next to the neighbouring town of Pilas.
 People then decided to show their gratitude by celebrating an annual vow called "El Rocío Chico" (literally, the "small Rocío") every August.

 Several lands and properties were privatised and sold during the Spanish confiscation throughout the 19th century, boosting the number of farmers and landowners.

-From 1949 on, it was established that the Virgin would be taken from her sanctuary in El Rocío to Almonte every seven years, spending nine months there.
+The Law of Lordship of 6 August 1811 allowed the Dukes of Medina Sidonia to become full owners of a large part of Doñana, preventing its confiscation into the private hands of farmers, which has made it possible to better preserve this territory, despite being a socially controversial measure.
+Domingo Castellanos, a bourgeois Almontean farmer, was one of the main opponents of the dukes' municipal administration and also the owner of the hunting reserve during the 19th century, helping to foster environmental interest in the area.
+In 1900 they sold the property to winemaker Guillermo Garvey and a hunting society was formed with British naturalist members such as Abel Chapman, who promoted the territory internationally.
+The Marquis of Mérito and the businessman Salvador Nogueras purchased the land soon after and were later forced to promote an ambitious reforestation plan due to the threat of expropriation by the State in 1952 for commercial purposes From 1949 on, it was established that the Virgin would be taken from her sanctuary in El Rocío to Almonte every seven years, spending nine months there.
 This event attracts hundreds of thousands of people to town, prompting a sophisticated security plan involving police, first aid rooms and ambulances, helicopters and firemen to ensure the festivity goes on correctly.

 Within the 1940s large-scale reforestation policy in Spain, more than 30,000 hectares in Almonte were replanted with several species of blue gum, redgum, guayule, wattles and cypress.
 Other local species were also planted, like stone pine.
 13 km south of Almonte, half between the town and the sea, a forest settlement called "Los Cabezudos" (Spanish for "the hillocks") was established.
+The road that leads to the settlement currently ends at road A-494, although it was formerly a path called Camino del Río de Oro (Gold River Way), because it reached this stream next to the Torre del Río de Oro.
 It had a school, church, doctor and several shops, being ahead of neighbouring towns regarding agricultural technology and drainage for its 300 inhabitants.
 These were engineers and foresters along with their families, whose job included wood, oil and cellulose extraction from trees in the factories.